yinso/easydbi/README.md

 EasyDBI used to come with Sqlite3 by default.
 This is now separated into its own module.

+> Easydbi now comes with a typescript definition as well.

 # Installation

     npm install easydbi